gillohner/eventky/docs/RECURRENCE.md

 }).length > 0;
 ```

 **Rationale:** RRULE expansion is complex (RFC 5545).
 Keeping it frontend-only avoids duplicating logic in both Rust and TypeScript.
+Optimizations might be added later if performance becomes an issue due to many recurring events.

 ## Key Files